wombleton/gitlaw-nz/acts/N/New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.md

 *   (1) Every person commits an offence against this Act who contravenes or fails to comply with any provision of [sections 5 to 8][7].

-    (2) Every person who commits an offence against this Act is liable on conviction on indictment to imprisonment for a term not exceeding 10 years.
+    (2) Every person who commits an offence against this Act is liable on conviction to imprisonment for a term not exceeding 10 years.

+    Section 14(2): amended, on 1 July 2013, by [section 413][43] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Consent of Attorney-General to proceedings in relation to offences

-*   (1) No information shall be laid against any person for---
+*   (1) No charging document may be filed against any person for---

     *   (a) an offence against this Act; or